alan2545/test2/README.md

   - Usage of boilerplate

 ##img
-- fsadf
-  - safsdf
-- fsadf
-  - safsdf
-- fsadf
-  - safsdf
+- gitignore
+  - git will ignore files in this folder, used so that core files will not be overwritten

 ##js
-- fsadf
-  - safsdf
+- main.js
+  - where the main code for the javascript goes
-- fsadf
+- plugins.js
-  - safsdf
+  - plugins for javascript

-- fsadf
+- .editorconfig
   - safsdf
 - fsadf
   - safsdf